fish-shell/fish-shell/doc_src/cmds/path.rst

     path real [(-z | --null-in)] [(-Z | --null-out)] [(-q | --quiet)] [PATH...]

-``path normalize`` returns the normalized, physical versions of all paths.
+``path real`` returns the normalized, physical versions of all paths.
 That means it resolves symlinks and does what ``path normalize`` does: it squashes duplicate "/" (except for two leading "//"), collapses "../" with earlier components and removes "." components.

 It is the same as ``realpath``, as it creates the "real", canonical version of the path.
 As such it can't operate on nonexistent paths.